kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 A number of studies based on marine reserves have found biomass recovery
 @Aburto-Oropeza2011large - "Large recovery of fish biomass in a no-take marine researve"

-@Lester2009biological - "Biological efffects within no-take marine researves:..."
+@Lester2009biological - "Biological effects within no-take marine reserves:..."
 	-

 But few findings have ever shown that fishing effort reduction could not only to target species but to the entire community including incidental catch species.